BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Contributor - Odin
 Replaced torches with lamps

-Contributor - jojamart
+Contributor - Jojamart
-For the May skin
+For the May player skin

+Contributor - Smophet
+For the Gardenia player skin